List of Washington Nationals minor league affiliates

 The Washington Nationals farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four teams are independently owned, while the Florida Complex League Nationals and the Dominican Summer League Nationals are owned by the major league club.
+Four teams are independently owned, while two—the Florida Complex League Nationals and Dominican Summer League Nationals—are owned by the major league club.

-From 1969 to 2004, the Nationals franchise played as the Montreal Expos.
-The Expos-Nationals franchise has been affiliated with the Double-A Harrisburg Senators of the Eastern League since 1991, making it the longest-running active affiliation in the organization among teams not owned by the Nationals.
-The longest continuous affiliation in Montreal-Washington franchise history was the 29-year relationship with the Class A-Advanced Florida State League's West Palm Beach Expos from 1969 to 1997.
+From 1969 to 2004, the Washington Nationals played as the Montreal Expos.
+The Expos-Nationals franchise has been affiliated with the Double-A Harrisburg Senators of the Eastern League since 1991, making it the longest-running affiliation in the organization among teams not owned by the Nationals.
+Washington's newest affiliates are the Triple-A Rochester Red Wings of the International League and the High-A Wilmington Blue Rocks of the South Atlantic League, which became Nationals affiliates in 2021.